We are hiring! We are always looking for amazing people to join the growing bookskeep team Apply here

 There are several other types of taxes you may encounter—property tax, franchise tax, etc. These taxes are paid from the Operating Expense bank account in your Profit First structure.
 They are not included in the 15% that is set aside for the Tax bank account.

 Taxes are no one’s favorite subject, but they are much less stressful when you are prepared to make the payments.
-First quarter is already in the books, so make sure you are preparing now to cover your tax obligations.
+The first quarter is already in the books, so make sure you are preparing now to cover your tax obligations.
 Profit First gives you an easy way to segregate those tax funds to ensure you are poised for making the payments.

 Want to book an appointment?
 Contact us now!